 We found that the Africa Centre is consistent with best practice in this regard as it has a set of bylaws, a strategic plan, and terms of references for each of its three committees: The Governance and Public Policy committee, Finance and Risk Management Committee, and Community Strategies and Stakeholder Engagement committee.

-Improvements can be made to enhance the overall usefulness of their decision making processes.
 Our review of the governing documents however suggests that improvements can be made to enhance their overall usefulness to the Board's decision making process.
 We found the following issues impacting the usefulness of the governing documents: